goldcoin10/JavaMediaPlayer/README.md

 # How it Works

 This project uses JavaFX to play the audio and Swing to render the buttons.
 The reason why I did not use JavaFX for the UI is because Swing is just easier.

+# AI Declaration

+Some snippits of code were written by Claude to fix bugs.